Eshan Hilal

-Eshan Hilal is a male Indian belly dancer.
+Eshan Hilal is an Indian belly dancer.

-He grew up in a Muslim family in Delhi, India.
+Hilal grew up in a Muslim family in Delhi, India.
 He trained in the classical Indian dance technique, kathak, the folk technique, kaalbelia, and in belly dance.
 He performs professionally as a belly dancer.

 In 2017, he walked the runway at NIFT cultural festival in designs by Devanshi Tuli, Tamanna Mehra, Sonal Bhardwaj and Mansi Dua.